rwhitworth/project-euler/README.md

 Perl code uses these libraries (available from CPAN): Math::Factor::XS, Math::Fibonacci, Math::Pari, and Math::Prime::XS.

 C code uses the gmp-mini library from the GMP project.

+Ruby code uses these libraries (available from RubyGems.org): roman-numerals.

 All code runs in less than 10 seconds.
 Project Euler suggests runtimes of less than a minute.